-Earlham is committed to seeking LEED certification on new buildings and renovation projects.
+Earlham is committed to seeking LEED certification on new green buildings and renovation projects.
 LEED (Leadership in Energy and Environmental Design) is the most widely used green building rating system in the world.
 An initiative of the U.S. Green Building Council, LEED recognizes building practices that are environmentally and financially sustainable.

 Earlham has four LEED-certified buildings: The Center for Visual and Performing Arts and the Center for Science and Technology both have achieved gold LEED certification.
 Stanley Hall has a earned LEED silver certification and Tyler Hall has basic LEED certification.